Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_23.png)

-**Note**: One Spira product can only be mapped to one Jira project, in other words it is a one-to-one mapping.
+**Note**: One Spira product can only be mapped to one Jira project, in other words it is a one-to-one mapping only.

+!!! info "Pausing Data Synchronization"

+    If you need to pause the synchronization for any reason, existing Jira ID field values in Spira are preserved.
+To ensure that the mapped Jira IDs remain visible and correctly linked within the Spira artifacts (such as Requirements):

+     - Do not delete the JiraDataSync plugin from the Data Synchronization list pages.
+     - To pause synchronization, simply set the DataSync to *inactive* for the specific product (as explained in a section above).
+     - Once synchronization is restarted, all previously mapped Jira IDs will remain intact and correctly linked.

 ### Release Mapping
 The datasync uses a special mapping field to identify what a Spira artifact should sync with in Jira.
 It uses this field to map a Spira releases to a Jira version so that users can create releases/versions in one application and see them in either application.
 The summary of how it works is: